 Welcome to the Energy Materials Group

-The recent Energy Materials Conference, held by Materials UK at Loughborough University has highlighted once again the crucial role of materials across current topical themes of high temperature turbines, a new generation of nuclear power stations, wind energy, marine energy, solar energy, CCS, energy saving, hydrogen fuels and bioenergy to name but a few.
-This is a truly diverse and stimulating application area in Materials Science.
-The Energy Materials Group (EMG) is at the forefront of these developments and brings together a wide range of interests in the Institute with a common focus on energy.
+Energy has become a subject which is never far from the news whether is due to concern of energy cost, maintaining energy supply or to decarbonise our energy supply to stem the tide of climate change.
+The Energy Materials Group (EMG) is a cross cutting Group of IOM3 that provides a focus on the ever present materials issues in energy supply whether it be materials supply or synthesis.
+Just some of the topics include high temperature turbines, a new generation of nuclear power stations, wind energy, marine energy, solar energy, carbon capture and storage (CCS), energy saving, hydrogen fuels and bioenergy to name but a few.
+This is a truly diverse and stimulating application area in Materials Science and the Energy Materials Group (EMG) is at the forefront of these developments and brings together a wide range of interests in the Institute with a common focus on energy.

 We welcome enquiries from anyone interested in the work of the group.